TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

    Dialog to let the user choose a color.

 :mod:`tkinter.commondialog`
-   Base class for the dialogs defined in the other modules listed here.
+   Base kundi for the dialogs defined in the other modules listed here.

 :mod:`tkinter.filedialog`
    Common dialogs to allow the user to specify a file to open or save.